HyperMinHash: MinHash in LogLog space: Acknowledgment

 This study was supported by National Institutes of Health (NIH) Big Data to Knowledge (BD2K) awards U54HG007963 from the National Human Genome Research Institute (NHGRI) and U01CA198934 from the National Cancer Institute (NCI).
 The funders had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript.
 We thank Daphne Ippolito and Adam Sealfon for useful comments and advice, and Seif Lotfy for finding a minor bug in our pseudo-code.
 We also are indebted to all of our reviewers, who kindly but firmly pointed out missing references and hidden assumptions in a previous draft of this manuscript.

 \ifCLASSOPTIONcaptionsoff

 \fi

-\begin{IEEEbiography}[{ } ]{Yun William Yu} is a postdoctoral research fellow at the Department of Biomedical Informatics, Harvard Medical School. \end{IEEEbiography} \begin{IEEEbiography}[{ } ]{Griffin M. Weber} is an associate professor at the Department of Biomedical Informatics, Harvard Medical School. \end{IEEEbiography}
+\begin{IEEEbiography}[{ } ]{Yun William Yu} is an assistant professor at the Department of Mathematics, University of Toronto. \end{IEEEbiography} \begin{IEEEbiography}[{ } ]{Griffin M. Weber} is an associate professor at the Department of Biomedical Informatics, Harvard Medical School. \end{IEEEbiography}